Thailand starts tighter coronavirus lockdown around capital

 Transport companies are adjusting services to comply with the measures and nighttime curfew hours, with reduced daytime public transport in and around Bangkok.

-Thai AirAsia has suspended all domestic flights until July 31 while Bangkok Airways (BA.BK) and Thai Airways (THAI.BK) subsidiary Thai Smile will offer reduced domestic flights.
+Thai AirAsia has suspended all domestic flights until July 31 while Bangkok Airways and Thai Airways subsidiary Thai Smile will offer reduced domestic flights.
+(Reporting by Panu Wongcha-um and Panarat Thepgumpanat; Editing by Martin Petty)

 Our Standards: The Thomson Reuters Trust Principles.